‘This is the new Africa,’ declares the liner notes. But it isn't really. House music has been thudding out of...

 Reviewed by Lucy Hallam in issue: November/2019

-Reviewed by Julian May in issue: March/2011
+Reviewed by Nathaniel Handy in issue: October/2011

-Reviewed by GonÇalo Frota in issue: October/2010
+Reviewed by Matthew Milton in issue: Apr/May/2010

 Start your journey and discover the very best music from around the world.